 Approximately five hours’ drive south of Sydney (exactly one Maccas and one fuel stop later), visiting Wagga Wagga isn’t usually the first item on the gourmet travel checklist.
 But I’m here to let you in on a little secret: much like its local farms, Wagga Wagga has started to bear foodie fruit!

-Down among the beautiful tree-lined streets is a little coffee haunt named The Blessed Bean.
+Down among the beautiful tree-lined streets is a coffee haunt named Larry’s.
 This little cutie, formerly known as The Blessed Bean and 10 Best Street, creates one of the best cuppas around, best enjoyed at a sunny table on a leisurely morning.
 Don’t believe it?
-Roasting its own beans in-house, The Blessed Bean has released four different brews, meaning even the pickiest of Surry Hills snobs will find a caffeine fix at this Wagga Wagga cafe.
+Roasting its own beans in-house, even the pickiest of Surry Hills snobs will find a caffeine fix at this Wagga Wagga cafe.
 Order the smashed avocado and poached eggs, it will change your life!

 Pot ‘n’ Kettle Coffee House

 Prefer your breakfast straight up with no frills attached?
 Sling yourself around to the Pot ‘n’ Kettle Coffee House where you will get a decent-sized feed at a price that won’t make you give up your house savings.

 Whether you favour savoury or sweet first thing in the morning, you’ll find ample options from both sides of the fence at Fitz Cafe.
 With coconut pancakes, acai bowls, mango and Coyo yoghurt panna cotta on the sweet side and cauliflower fritters, mushroom bruschetta and plenty more on the savoury side.
 There are also gluten-free and vegan options available and a whole cabinet full of sweet treats to choose from if you’re just after a snack and a coffee.
 Salads, wraps and focaccias are available to order for lunch.